microsoft/migrate-java-ee-app-to-azure-training/05-migrating-database/README.md

 ```

 > Note that exposing the JDBC URL, username and password in the YAML file is not
-> a recommended practice, but for the training sufficient to show a JavaEE
+> a recommended practice.
+For the training it is sufficient to show that a JavaEE
 > application can talk to the PostgreSQL database.
 In a production environment we
 > recommend using either Kubernetes secrets, or Azure KeyVault.